mseyitoglu/deployables/1- simple app with flask-Jinja-Template/README.md

-# Hands-on Flask-01-02 : Creating First Flask Application - Hello World and basic usage of Jinja Templates
+# Flask : Creating First Flask Application - Simple routing and basic usage of Jinja Templates

-Purpose of the this hands-on training is to give the students quick introductory knowledge of how to create a Flask web application on local.
+Purpose of the this  is to get  quick knowledge of how to create a Flask web application on local.

-## Learning Outcomes
+## Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end;

 - understand client-server software architecture.